thatsus/laravel-better-bind/README.md

  * `App::bind` is verbose in Laravel.
  * `App::bind` doesn't test that an object is instantiated with the right parameters.

-BetterBind provides a syntactically friendly mechanism to verify that constructor parameters match your target class.
+Better Bind provides a syntactically friendly mechanism to verify that constructor parameters match your target class.

-Missing parameters cause an assertion failure.
+Missing required parameters cause an assertion failure.

 Extra parameters cause an assertion failure.

+Wrong-type parameters cause an assertion failure.

 It can be a one-liner.

-BetterBind also provides a way to capture the constructor parameters so you can run your own assertions on them.
+Better Bind also provides a way to capture the constructor parameters so you can run your own assertions on them.

 # Installation